The Makery Recommends

 The following recommendations are our tried and true favorite tools that are readily available online.
 These are affiliate links, so your purchase helps support our mission of teaching people how to craft, create and connect with others who enjoy making things.
 We also carry some of these items in the studio for your convenience.
 Thanks!

 We use and sell Babylock sewing machines at the studio.
 They are a higher end machine with all metal parts and gears.
+They have lots of great features and are easy to use.
 We love Babylock machines and can sell you one in the studio, but we know the higher price tag isn’t a right fit for everyone.
-I also have some recommendations of some lower priced machines available on Amazon (under $200).

 What to look for: the most important feature to look for in a sewing machine is a “drop-in bobbin”.
 This feature is easy to use and ensures more successful independence using the sewing machine.
 The front loading bobbins are more complicated and in my experience create more room for error.